|

 date (mandatory, as date), ta (double), rh (double), p (double), vw (double), dw (double), iprec (the PSUM value, double), iswr (double)

-The SQL query must retrieve the data for one station only, which has to be specified as STATIONID (this will be dynamically replaced by the plugin).
-To set the upper and lower bounds for the date the SQL query has to contain DATE_START and DATE_END.
-These keywords will be dynamically replaced by the plugin with the correct date.
+The SQL query must retrieve the data for one station only, which has to be specified as $1 (parameter placeholder).
+To set the upper and lower bounds for the date the SQL query must contain $2 and $3 as parameter placeholders (dates in ISO format, e.g. 2024-01-01 12:00:00).
 Furthermore the resultset should be ordered by date ascending.
 An example for a correct SQL data query string is therefore:

 Units are assumed to be pure SI, except: